presnick/ProgramsInformationPeople/_sources/Assignments/ps5.rst

    print "\n---\n\n"
    print "There are no tests for this problem."

-.. question:: problem_set_5_7
+.. external:: ps5_dyu

    Complete the `Demonstrate Your Understanding <https://umich.instructure.com/courses/105657/assignments/131288>`_ assignment on Canvas.

 Practice Problems: Earlier Semester Material